 (c) the account holder or account holders:

 (i) are individuals each of whom is 18 years or older; and

+(ii) are eligible in relation to the data holder; and

-(ii) in accordance with the requirements for the account, have given the data holder an instruction to treat the person as a secondary user for the purposes of these rules.
+(iii) in accordance with the requirements for the account, have given the data holder an instruction to treat the person as a secondary user for the purposes of these rules; and

+(iv) have not withdrawn that instruction.

 secondary user instruction means an instruction given for the purposes of paragraph (c) of the definition of secondary user.